FAOEuFMD/TOM-test/README.md

 ## Introduction

-This project is a full-stack application with a **backend** built using Node.js and TypeScript, and a **frontend** built using [Vue](https://vuejs.org/).
+This project is a full-stack application with a **backend** built using Node.js and TypeScript, and a **frontend** built using [Vue](https://vuejs.org/) with Vite.
 It includes authentication features and comprehensive testing using Jest.

 ## Prerequisites